BigOtis/ainews/README.md

 This command will open the news webpage.
 The application should be running on http://localhost:3000/.

-Now, you can start chatting with any person you can imagine!
-Add new conversations and interact with the generated responses from the OpenAI API.
-Enjoy your chat experience!
+Now, you can generate an AI perspective on the latest news with the click of a button.